onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 There are three types of tokens in Onedata: access tokens, invite tokens and GUI access tokens.
 The latter are reserved for internal use in the web applications and are invalid when used outside of this scope.
 Access and invite tokens are available for the end user to create, manage and utilize.
+Access tokens can also serve as identity tokens, as described [later on](#identity-tokens).

 Regardless of the above-mentioned type, each token can be [named or temporary](#named-and-temporary-tokens).